TurboWarp/packager-extras/README.md

 This only works on Windows systems.

-Written in Python and PyQt5.
+Written in Python (only tested on 3.8.0) and PyQt5.

 ```bash
 # Setup virtual env